University City, San Diego: Transportation

 The Rail Authority has mentioned University City as a possible location for a California High-Speed Rail station.
 However, the location has been removed from current consideration.

 Currently, the area is served by the SuperLoop bus rapid transit which circulates through the area, local bus service provided by San Diego Metropolitan Transit System and North County Transit District, and the Blue Line (San Diego Trolley) which connects the area to Old Town (San Diego), downtown San Diego, South Bay, San Diego, and the San Ysidro Port of Entry.
 Also, the University City Tunnel has been proposed for existing Pacific Surfliner and Coaster service.
 However, with an estimate cost of over $450 million, it is not considered a high priority.

-The only connection between UTC and South UC (not including the bordering 8-lane freeways Interstate 5 and Interstate 805) is the four-lane Genesee Avenue.
+The only major road connecting North Clairemont to Torrey Pines is the four-lane Genesee Avenue that runs north-south directly through the middle of University City.
 The City of San Diego also wants to extend Regents Road by building a bridge over Rose Canyon.
 This plan has been strongly opposed by a local group calling itself Friends of Rose Canyon.
 The argument has been going on for years.